Feature Removal Deprecation: FNZ Studio 2025

 - Deprecation and removal principles: Feature Deprecation and Removal in the 'System Administration: Upgrade Principles' article.

-- Feature removal and deprecation in supported Platform versions (links to external website):
+- Feature removal and deprecation in supported Platform versions can be found in legacy documentation

 Removal of Features